nesquena/resume/README.md

 # My Professional History

-The following is an incomplete list of a few highlights of my work history:
+The following is an **incomplete list** of a few highlights from my work history:

- * **iPodSoft** (2004) - Created my company to sell iPod-related software with other developers.
+ * **iPodSoft** (2004) - Founded to sell iPod-related software with several other developers.
- * **Talking Panda** (2005-2007) - Worked intermittently as principal engineer on multiple iPod-related products available in Apple retail stores.
+ * **Talking Panda** (2005-2007) - Principal engineer on multiple iPod-related products available in Apple retail stores.
- * **Alturn Solutions** (2007-2009) - Worked intermittently to found this company with Thomas Shafer, building appointment scheduling for health professionals.
+ * **Alturn Solutions** (2007-2009) - Founded this company with Thomas Shafer, building appointment scheduling for health professionals.
- * **quub** (2007-2010) - Worked as the principal engineer with founders to execute the vision for a passive, smart way to share your life with friends and family.
+ * **quub** (2007-2010) - Principal engineer with founders to execute the vision for a passive, smart way to share your life with friends and family.

 # My Skills

-When I have been in a position to help grow the team in the startups I have worked at, I always put a lot of emphasis on understanding how much visibility potential hires had into the depths of their own knowledge.
-I consider people that rank themselves too highly on any given skill a "red flag" of sorts.
+Whenever I have been in a position to help grow the team for the startups I have worked at, I put a lot of emphasis on understanding how much visibility potential hires had into the depths of their own knowledge.
+I consider people that rank themselves suspiciously high on any given skill to mark a "red flag" of sorts.
 In my experience so far, there are very few exceptions to the
 [Dunning–Kruger effect](http://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).

-I figure then that it would only be fair to rank my own abilities on a few key skills _as they stand today_.
-I am going for honesty here.
+I figure then that it would only be fair for me to rank my own abilities on a few key skills _as they stand today_.
+I am going for accuracy here.
 An attempt to honestly evaluate my own skills (as hard as that can be).
 The scale is from 1 (complete beginner, barely played with the skill) to 10 (practical master, knows topic inside and out).